 At the quarter-pole of the 2018 NFL season, we had cringe-worthy injuries, a bird on the field, and even a little FitzMagic.
 However, the biggest story of the NFL to that point was Kansas City Chiefs quarterback Patrick Mahomes.

-Before he threw for 304 yards and added two touchdowns — one passing and one rushing — and led a fourth-quarter rally to beat the Broncos, 27-23, Mahomes’ warm up in Mile High Stadium with an unbelievable throw yoi have to see to believe.
+Before he threw for 304 yards and added two touchdowns — one passing and one rushing — and led a fourth-quarter rally to beat the Broncos, 27-23, Mahomes’ warm up in Mile High Stadium featured an unbelievable throw yoi have to see to believe.

 When Mahomes lets this thing go, it takes off into the Denver sky and looks like something straight out of a video game that couldn’t possibly happen in real life.
 Then again, this is Patrick Mahomes.